Energy Management Plan (Resource Efficiency Plan) for the State Finance Commission Building, 2601 North Lamar, Austin, Texas

 - Effectively reduce energy and water consumption

-- Allocate resources, staffing and process alignment to support energy conservation plan
+- Allocate resources, staffing and processes to support the Plan

 - Implement financing plan for capital investment projects

-- Provide employee training to maintain continued energy conservation and cost savings
+- Provide employee awareness to maintain continued energy conservation and cost savings

 - Monitor the implementation status of energy conservation measures

-- Institution missions, visions, and operations are maintained at optimum levels
+- DOB mission and philosophy are integrated in the Plan, and operations are maintained at optimum levels

 - Implementation of measurable energy conservation actions are successful

-- Energy Action Plan has a positive environmental impact
+- The Plan has a positive environmental impact